dmyersturnbull/tyrannosaurus/README.md

 - _When you release on Github_, your code will be published on PyPi.
   Just add `PYPI_TOKEN` as a Github repo secret.

 ⚠ Status: Under development.
-The template works, but the command-line tool doesn’t.
+The template works great.
+   Commands mostly work, but `sync` does little.

 Also comes with nice Github labels, a changelog template, Conda recipe generation, and various other integrations.